James-Fleming12/EvidentialHDC/docs/lin_probe_updates/class_stats_iters.md

 method closes most of the W_mean_oracle gap.

 ## Method-decomposition result: the MEAN error is the dominant cost on crosstalk,
-the count error on fog -- and the count-reference fix (F1) adds NOTHING, closing that lever (2026-08-30, `al_propagation_method_diag.py`)
+the count error on fog, and the count-reference fix (F1) adds NOTHING, closing that lever (2026-08-30, `al_propagation_method_diag.py`)

 DGLSS++ only, fog/crosstalk.
 Verified against clean JSONs.
 The 2x2 decomposition